edamame-course/Metagenome/2018-06-29-counting-abundance-with-mapped-reads.md

 ```
 `-F INT` Do not output alignments with any bits set in INT present in the FLAG field.
 INT can be specified in hex by beginning with 0x (i.e. /^0x[0-9A-F]+/) or in octal by beginning with 0 (i.e. /^0[0-7]+/) [0].

-will count how many reads DID align to the reference (122392).
+will count how many reads DID align to the reference (117723).

 And this command:

 ```
-gunzip -c SRR492065_1.sub.fastq.gz | wc
+wc SRR492065.r1.pe
 ```

 will tell you how many lines there are in the FASTQ file (100,000).
 Reminder: there are four lines for each sequence.